kensuio/exercise-dev-backend/go/carrier-pricing/README.md

 ### Basic Service

-Build a basic service that responds to a POST to /quotes, with the following request structure:
+Build a basic service that responds to a POST request to an endpoint called /quotes, with the following request structure:

 ```
 {